Navigation Path: Home > Banking Supervision

-It is expected that the ECB will directly supervise around 130 credit institutions, representing almost 85% of total banking assets in the euro area.
-This number reflects a consolidated perspective, i.e. banking groups which include a number of individual credit institutions are counted as one institution.
+The ECB will directly supervise significant credit institutions, representing almost 85% of total banking assets in the euro area.

-These credit institutions will be identified according to criteria to determine their significance.
+Credit institutions are considered significant by the ECB according to specific criteria.
 In each participating country, at least the three most significant credit institutions will be subject to direct supervision by the ECB, irrespective of their absolute size.

 All other credit institutions in the participating countries will continue to be supervised by the national competent authorities.
 The ECB can decide at any time to exercise direct supervision of any one of these credit institutions in order to ensure consistent application of high supervisory standards.

-A Supervisory Board will be established to plan and carry out the ECB’s supervisory tasks, undertake preparatory work, and propose complete draft decisions for adoption by the ECB’s Governing Council.
-It will be composed of:
+A Supervisory Board has been established to plan and carry out the ECB’s supervisory tasks, undertake preparatory work, and propose complete draft decisions for adoption by the ECB’s Governing Council.

-In the period before the ECB assumes its supervision role, it will consult with stakeholders on the supervisory framework to be established.
+In the period before the ECB assumes its supervision role, it is consulting with stakeholders on the supervisory framework to be established (see Public consultations).